Oh Crap Potty Training

 The Gas We Pass

-This book does it all — makes kids laugh (see fart bubbles floating in a bathtub, hilarious!)
+This potty book does it all — makes kids laugh (see fart bubbles floating in a bathtub, hilarious!)
 AND gives kids an illustrated visual of what's happening inside their body.
-A must-have for any kiddo struggling with poop.
+A silly potty book that normalizes the body, too.

 Ninja Potty Break

 Worried about your toddler feeling safe around new toilets?
 This potty book speaks to the girl being a brave ninja and shows her conquering a potty break in a new bathroom.
-I love how it shows illustrations of public bathroom stalls, too.
+I love how it shows illustrations of public bathroom stalls, so it's a great pick as a toilet training book, too.

 Goldilocks + the Just Right Potty

-This potty book is adorable!
+This picture book is an adorable children's book about potty training!
 Goldilocks finds the just right potty and underwear for her.
-Also talks through an accident and Goldilocks connecting with the feeling of I Have to Go Pee.
+Also talks through a potty accident and Goldilocks connecting with the feeling of I Have to Go Pee.

 Jonathan James + the Whatif Monster